Shareholders’ Agreements

 Points for Consideration

-Do I need a shareholders’ agreement?
+Do I need one?
 That is a question that only you can answer but we would suggest that the answer is “probably”.

 Depending on the number of shareholders and directors please consider the following: